 As the world’s largest online diamond retailer, Blue Nile provide an incredible selection of loose diamonds.
 At the time of publishing this guide, they had more than 140 thousand diamonds to choose from, with loose diamonds ranging in price from $250 to more than $1 million.

 In addition to loose diamonds, Blue Nile offer a diverse selection of settings, wedding bands and other fine jewelry.
-Their prices are some of the best in the industry and their customer service is outstanding, with fast, insured delivery and full 30-day money back guarantee.
+Their prices are some of the best in the industry and their customer service is outstanding, with fast, insured delivery and a full 30-day money-back guarantee.